Since ancient times, people have used oils to condition, heal and treat skin disorders.

 INSIDE OR OUT - HOW DOES SKIN BECOME DEHYDRATED?

 Skin dehydration is very rarely from not drinking enough water.
-In most cases where your skin is dehydrated due to lack of water consumption you would be experiencing systemic symptoms beyond the scope of this discussion.
+In most cases if your skin is dehydrated due to lack of water consumption you would be experiencing systemic symptoms beyond the scope of this discussion.
+That said, skin become dehydrated at the surface.

-Of course, these things occur more often in a harsh, dry climates than in humid ones but it also happens as we age due to a progressive reduction in epidermal barrier functions.
-Thankfully, It is possible to actually help maintain, heal and restore a healthy epidermal skin barrier by applying nutrient dense plant oils with the right properties, in the RIGHT WAY!!
+Thankfully, It is possible to actually help maintain, heal and restore healthy skin by applying nutrient dense plant oils with the right properties, in the RIGHT WAY!!

 The properties we are evaluating here are "occlusive", "emollient" and "humectant".
 The role of fatty acids will be discussed in a future post.

 "Occlusive" oils form a protective barrier on your skin helping to maintain the primary "tight junction" function mentioned above.
 Occlusive rich oils are very nourishing to our skin and work by trapping existing moisture in, not by adding it as noted above, that is the job of the humectant.
 Occlusive oils work well for those with normal to dry skin by helping retain moisture already present but can cause problems for those with very dry or dehydrated skin.
-It is important to note that if your skin is dehydrated applying an occlusive oil is not actually adding moisture back into your skin (unless you are applying them correctly)
+It is important to note that if your skin is dehydrated applying an occlusive oil is not actually adding moisture back into your skin.

 THE ROLE OF H20: DEWY SOFT OR GREASY?
 IT'S ALL ABOUT THIS ONE VITAL STEP!